Welcome to Pack 380! Pack 380 has served the Capitol Hill area in Washington DC since1920 to provide a high quality and fun Cub Scouts program.

 The Pack is made of Dens, one or more for each level.
 The Dens are:

 Each den has a Den Leader and one or more Assistant Den Leaders who organize the calendar of events, meeting logistics, and plan activities for that Den.
-Activities include both those that fulfill Adventure requirements, as well as additional outings such as hikes and camp outs.
+Activities include small group games that fulfill Adventure requirements, and outings such as hikes.
 Each den is sized for approximately 8-10 children.
-Presently, we maintain girl dens and boy dens as separate units.
-Dens meet on dates and times agreed upon by the parents and den leaders, typically once or twice a month.
-For our youngest youth in Lions and Tigers, the presence of a parent or guardian is required at den meetings.

 Pack 380 is dedicated to the safety of our youth and volunteers and strictly adheres BSA’s Safe Scouting guidelines.
 All leaders are required to officially register with Scouts BSA, complete an adult application, and undergo a criminal background check.